 Amakhala Game Reserve in the Eastern Cape has the wellbeing and upliftment of the local community in focus since founding The Amakhala Foundation in 2009.
 The foundation runs various social and educational projects focused education and skills development.
 At the Amkhala Craft Centre, members of the community can generate income through the sale of locally made crafts such as beadwork and textiles.

 Grootbos Nature Reserve established the Grootbos Foundation in 2003 with a vision of transforming communities and conserving the environment through the creation of sustainable livelihoods and active citizenship.
 Whether you realise it or not, your stay at Grootbos has a direct positive impact on the environment and the people.

-Singita Kruger National Park is involved in a number of community programmes that support local schools and the wider community, as well as offering community visits to guests.
-In addition, The Singita School of Cooking (SSC) was started in 2007 and offers nine students from local communities a chance to participate in a 12-month course.
+Singita Kruger National Park is involved in a number of community programmes to support local schools and the wider community.
+They also offer community visits to guests.
+In addition, they began The Singita School of Cooking (SSC) in 2007.
+This offers nine students from local communities a chance to participate in a 12-month course.